Relocating With Children After A Divorce

 Few issues are more difficult for a parent than when a custodial parent wishes to relocate following a divorce.
 In these cases, it can be difficult to find common ground.
 To protect your rights as a parent, it is important to seek legal advice as soon as possible.

 At Rowe Law Offices, P.C., our child custody attorneys offer a free initial consultation to answer your questions about relocation.
 From our offices in Wyomissing and Lancaster, we represent custodial parents who wish to move their children as well as parents with visitation rights who are opposed to relocation.
-We serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley, and other areas.
+We serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley, and other areas.

 Pennsylvania Law And Relocation